vinodkumarhs1962/skinspire_V2/Project_docs/Implementation Plan/Phone Verification & Staff Approval Implementation.md

 ## Conclusion

 This implementation provides a complete and integrated solution for phone/email verification and staff approval workflows.
-It follows the existing architectural patterns of the SkinSpire Clinic system and maintains backward compatibility while adding significant new functionality.
+It follows the existing architectural patterns of the Skinspire Clinic system and maintains backward compatibility while adding significant new functionality.